 Symptoms of Trauma

-There are several different types of trauma (complex, relational, developmental).
+There are several different types of trauma (single-incident, complex, developmental).
 Different kinds of experiences can cause each; no type is better or worse to suffer and recover from.
 But if you have experienced something that has resulted in any of the following symptoms, it may be time to reach out for help.

 - You continue to re-experience the trauma (e.g. flashbacks, nightmares)